Background and Summary

 state administered examinations, the proficiency estimates

 we generate are low and troubling.
-President Bush’s
+Former President

 School